dcza/live-react-islands/README.md

 ### Server-Side Rendering (SSR)

-LiveReactIslands supports SSR for all major JavaScript runtimes (Deno, Node, Bun).
+LiveReactIslands supports SSR with strategy-aware rendering for optimal performance.
+The system automatically chooses between `renderToString` (with React hydration markers) or `renderToStaticMarkup` (clean HTML) based on your strategy.

 **1. Create an islands index file (if you haven't already):**